The ideal time to start is during the fall or winter months prior to the year you wish to enter.

 Yes.
 On Thursday mornings, the Riverside family gathers in the sanctuary of Riverside Presbyterian Church to celebrate God’s love through music, verse and lesson.
 This blend of faith within our academic community provides each student and family an exceptional and loving environment in which to grow and learn.
 Parents and grandparents are invited to join us for Chapel each Thursday at 8:20 a.m.

 Yes.
 A tradition of service is at the core of the Riverside experience.

 RPDS is committed to nurturing a sense that responsible citizens help others.
 For this reason we select and support other non-profit agencies needing volunteers, supplies and gifts during the school year.

 Historically, the majority of RPDS graduates attend either Episcopal School of Jacksonville or The Bolles School.
 Recently, many other school choices have emerged to include St. Johns Country Day School, Hendricks Day School, regional Catholic schools or Duval County magnet schools.
-Graduates of the Class of 2015 matriculated to nine different middle schools.
+Graduates of the Class of 2018 matriculated to seven different middle schools.

 Riverside's average class size is 16-20 students.
 The student – teacher ratio is 9:1.

 PreK 3 and PreK 4: 8:00am to 12:00pm

 PreK 3 and PreK 4 Lunch Bunch: 12:00 pm to 1:30pm